OncologyHNJ/PULPO-Preliminary/README.md

 ## Contact

-If you have any questions or issues, open an issue on GitHub or contact the developers.
+If you have any questions, issues or bug reports open an issue on GitHub or contact us in bioinformaticafibhunj@gmail.com.